xcat2/xcat-core/xCAT-test/unit/README.md

 each suite is allowed to depend on, and that unit tests also run standalone from a bare checkout with no xCAT at all.

+Shell-script unit tests belong in [`../autotest/bats`](../autotest/bats/README.md) and run with BATS.
+Do not add Perl `.t` tests that grep shell source when the behavior can be exercised by sourcing a shell library or script and shadowing the external commands it calls.

 The distinction matters because a test that needs an absent environment does not fail -- it calls `plan skip_all` and reports as skipped.
 A handful of those in a suite of several hundred assertions is easy to stop reading.
 Keeping the two kinds in separate